derekantrican/EggIncAPI/README.md

 Clone the repo, cd to the `csharp` folder, and run `dotnet run`.
 Modify `Program.cs` for your needs.

+## Other Languages

+While I only have examples for languages I'm familiar with, [@elgranjero](https://github.com/elgranjero) has created a repo with up-to-date language implementations of the protobufs: https://github.com/elgranjero/EggIncProtos

 ## Questions

 For questions about the API & how to use it, I suggest you join us at https://ei.tcl.sh/discord